michellejm/mapping_arch_urban_hums/Tutorials/03CensusData.md

   ![Excel Table](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/03_Joining_Tables_and_Census_Data/06_Excel_Table.png)

   * We need to do two things: One, to rename the field names (header) and get rid of the second row (also a kind of header).
 And two, delete all the margin of error fields since we are not going to use them.
-  * QGIS field name requirements at: maximum 10 characters, no spaces, no punctuation (except - and _ ) and they must start with a letter, not a number.
+  * QGIS has certain requirements for field names: maximum 10 characters, no spaces, no punctuation (except - and _ ) and they must start with a letter, not a number.
   * First, delete the margin of error columns.
 Just right-click on the column and select `Delete`.
-You should have 18 columns.
+You should have 18 columns (A–R) remaining.
   * Now, rename the fields in the following way:
     * GeoID
     * GeoID2